 Slow websites are frustrating and no one likes them.
 Your customers don’t care why your website is slow They click a link and expect the site to load.
 If it doesn’t, their expectations are crushed.
-Conversions then drop drastically, bounce rate goes up, and visitors start to disappear.
+Conversions then drop drastically, the bounce rate goes up, and visitors start to disappear.
 Not only that, but as we highlighted in this post, website speed is key to better search engine rankings.

 When it comes to a slow website, the first thing you need to understand is why your website is slow.
 Once you know the problem, you can work on fixing it.

 In our years of designing awesome websites, we’ve come across some common reasons why websites are often slow.
 Even better, we’ll tell you how you can resolve them.